‘Error’ in park service’s Lake Mead plan jolts Arizona community

 The new low-water plan was drafted to address infrastructure and access issues should the surface of Lake Mead drop to a once-unthinkable level of 950 feet above sea level, about 130 feet lower than it is now.

-Officials hope they never have to implement the plan, which could require $25 million in park service money and another $8 million from private concession holders to keep three marinas and at least five boat ramps operating on the nation’s largest man-made lake.
+Officials hope they never have to implement the plan, which could require $25 million in park service money and an additional $8 million from private concession holders to keep three marinas and at least five boat ramps operating on the nation’s largest man-made lake.

 The park’s current plans extend down to a surface elevation of 1,050 feet above sea level, roughly 29 feet lower than the reservoir is now.